 LUNCHTIME: Loitering is prohibited in all classroom and administrative hallways during lunch.
-Due to the implementation of the split lunch system, students should not to go to their lockers while lunch is in progress.
+Due to the implementation of the split lunch system, students should not go to their lockers while lunch is in progress.
 Locker privileges for first lunch students are the first 5 minutes of lunch.
 Locker privileges for second lunch students are the last 5 minutes of lunch.
 It is the responsibility of each student to respect the classes in session during lunch.
 Students may use the student store, restrooms, and Learning Commons during their lunch period.

 LOCKERS: Christian Brothers provides courtesy lockers for each student.
 The school will not be responsible for any loss, theft, or damage to books or other personal property, and the administration reserves the right to search any student locker.
 Students assume responsibility for the defacement or damage to the lockers and will be billed for any charges related to defacement or damage.
-Improperly functioning lockers should be reported to the Deans of Students.
+Improperly functioning lockers should be reported to the Dean of Students.
 For security purposes, the school requires that students purchase a lock only through the Student Store.
 Non-school locks will be removed, and the locker will be secured with an approved school lock.
-Students will have to come to the Deans Office to obtain the new combination and pay for the new lock.
-No locker changes are to be made without permission from the Deans of Students.
+Students will have to come to the Dean of Students Office to obtain the new combination and pay for the new lock.
+No locker changes are to be made without first obtaining permission from the Dean of Students' Office.
 Failure to comply could result in a suspension of locker privileges.
 Students are required to clear out their lockers by the last day of school.
-After the last day of school, anything remaining will become the property of Christian Brothers and the school may give away these items.
+After the last day of school, anything remaining in the locker will become the property of Christian Brothers.
+CB reserves the legal right to donate, or give away, items left in the lockers at the end of the school year.